py-piyush/picshare-social-media-django/README.md

 #### 3. Setup Facebook and Google authentication

-> If you don't want to use social authentication, skip to step 6
+> If you don't want to use social authentication, comment out social auth keys in `settings.py` and skip to step 5 → 7

 - Locate hosts file in your pc and add following line to it